6741A/6741A-OverUnder/README.md

 ## Overview

-This repository contains the source code and resources for 6741A Arcturus' participation in the "Over Under" competition for the year 2023-2024.
-We aimed to provide a comprehensive and intelligent solution for the all of this game's programming challenges.
+This repository contains the source code for 6741A Arcturus' participation in the 2023-2024 Vex Robotics Competition game "Over Under."
+We aimed to provide a comprehensive and intelligent solution for all of this year's programming challenges.

 ## Repository Contents
 - **/SkillsAutonomous**: This directory contains the program we used in the Skills Challenge.